Mermaid-Chart/jira-mermaid-chart-plugin/README.md

 # jira-mermaid-chart-plugin
-A Mermaid Chadt plugin for JIra
+A Mermaid Chart plugin for JIra